agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### Add Meal
 ![Add Meal](ux-design/add%20meal.png)

-This screen is used to manually search for a food product to add to their log.
+This screen is used to manually search for a food product to add to the log.

 ### Add Activity
 ![Add Activity](ux-design/Add%20Activity.png)

 This screen allows the user to log a physical activity.
-It has input fields for the Name of the activity and the Activity Duration.
 It then calculates and displays the total calories burned before the user can log the activity.

 ### Diary
 ![Diary](ux-design/Diary.png)